 Curriculum Vitae

 While a CV resembles a resume, it is usually longer and includes more detailed information about a candidate’s educational background, honors and awards, and academic achievements.
-It also should include teaching experience, if any, and list publications, presentations, professional service, and any other information that may communicate to law faculties that a candidate will be a good scholar (if scholarship is required), teacher, and institutional citizen.
+Your CV should include teaching experience, if any, and list publications, presentations, professional service, and any other information that may communicate to law faculties that you will be a good scholar (if scholarship is required), teacher, and institutional citizen.
 You can find many law faculty CVs online to use as templates.

 Research Agenda

 A research agenda is a brief statement of a candidate’s research interests.
 Tenure-track LRW positions typically require one as part of the application; whether it is required for non-tenure-track positions will vary from school to school.
-An agenda usually includes a description/abstract of the research projects that a candidate hopes to pursue and often identifies a common theme among them.
-Research agendas are critical because they demonstrate intellectual curiosity, scholarly interest and forethought, and the ability to conceive of and sketch out a plan for articles and essays.
+The agenda usually includes a description/abstract of the research projects that you hope to pursue and often identifies a common theme among them.
+Research agendas are critical because they demonstrate your intellectual curiosity, scholarly interest and forethought, and your ability to conceive of and sketch out a plan for articles and essays.

-Good research agendas tend to reveal connections between your stated scholarly interests, work record, and your scholarship or publications record.
-The agenda also reveals any connections between your stated scholarly interests and your stated teaching interests.
+Good research agendas tend to reveal connections between your stated scholarly interests, your work record, and your scholarship or publications record, as well as any connections between your stated scholarly and teaching interests.

-In today’s market, it is extremely difficult to land a tenure-track teaching job without at least one substantial piece of scholarship.
+The importance of publications for LRW positions not on the tenure track will vary school to school.
+For tenure-track jobs, it is extremely difficult to compete successfully without at least one substantial piece of scholarship.
 Many successful candidates have more than one.
-The importance of publications for nontenure-track jobs will vary school to school.
-Should publication be required, the various ways in which a candidate can build a scholarly record are presented here.
+The various ways a candidate can build a scholarly record are presented here, and more tips on writing and publishing are here.

-Below is a list of publications that law schools may consider.
-In general, law journal articles are preferred.
+The following types of publications may be included in application materials.
+In general, law journal articles and books are preferred.

 Job Talk Paper or Teaching Demonstration

-After the initial screening interview, law schools will decide whether to invite you to an all-day on-campus interview, otherwise known as the callback.
-If you are invited to a callback, you will be expected to give a presentation to the faculty, usually on a topic of your choice.
-Expectations for LRW candidates will vary by school.
+While expectations for LRW candidates will vary by school, if you are invited to a callback interview for a tenure-track position, you will be expected to give a presentation to the faculty, usually on a topic of your choice.
 Some will require a presentation on a scholarly paper that you have published or are preparing to publish.
 Others will require a teaching demonstration.
 Some will ask you to spend a certain time on your paper but then discuss your teaching philosophy.
-Whether you must submit a document to accompany your presentation will depend on the school.

-If you have at least one published paper but want to use a different paper for your presentation, you must ensure the draft is in good enough shape to be shared with the faculty.
+If you have at least one published paper but want to use a different paper for your job talk, you must ensure the draft is in good enough shape to be shared with the faculty.
 Do not send a rough draft.
-Impressions of your writing, even at an early stage, are very important.
-Instead, send a mistake-free, well-written, and well-organized paper abstract and a two-to-three-page short description of the paper’s thesis and its supporting arguments for circulation.
+Impressions of your writing, even at an early stage, are important.
+Instead, send a mistake-free, well-written, and well-organized paper abstract, a two-to-three-page short description of the paper’s thesis, and its supporting arguments for circulation.

 Faculty Appointments Register (FAR) Application